Policies and Procedures for All Clients

 - Not all data you send me will be copied, downloaded, or backed-up.
 I will generally exercise my professional judgment about the number and type of copies made, and whether they are backed-up, as well.
 If there is something you DO NOT wish me to back up, please let me know.

 - More specifically, only some e-mails are printed, and very few are downloaded to the computer and backed-up.
-There is only one copy of those e-mails, and they could be lost relatively easily.
-However, this also allows me to read and evaluate your message effectively, without maintaining an archive of every single e-mail I receive.
-However, almost all incoming mail is routinely scanned and backed-up.
+This also allows me to read and evaluate your message effectively, without maintaining an archive of every single e-mail I receive.
+However, almost all incoming postal mail is routinely scanned and backed-up.
 Therefore, if there is a particularly important note that you want to be part of your file, I would encourage you to either mail it, or scan it and send it as an attachment.
 Alternatively, messages sent through MyCase are secure and remain a part of that electronic file automatically.

 - In order to provide efficient, convenient service to my clients and to have quick access to files, I utilize a variety of data systems to create both local copies of data and copies hosted on the Internet (aka "Cloud computing").
-You should feel free to speak with me about the security issues involved, as well as the risk of data loss and/or security breaches.
+You should feel free to speak with me about the security issues involved, as well as the risks of data loss and/or security breaches.
 Copies of important documents in your case will also be accessible via the MyCase client portal if you have that set up, and that is a relatively secure way to obtain and maintain copies of your legal file.

 - As part of my commitment to serving the needs of diverse members of the community, contingent upon certain limits for number and type of cases, I am willing to provide my services on a sliding scale for persons up to 150% of the poverty line for their household/family size, or who is eligible for Medicaid, Work First, or Food and Nutrition Services (Food Stamps), or WIC.
 Disabled persons may also receive discounted services.
 Proof of income and/or disability will be required.

 - Unless you have a true retainer with me or have arranged for a flat fee, this firm's legal services will be billed at an hourly rate.
 For cases that are billed hourly, I will make best efforts to always use time-tracking software or a stopwatch to track billable time, in the hopes of having the most accurate and fair billing entries possible.
 Unless your fee agreement specifies otherwise, I will invoice you monthly, and you will have 30 days to pay any balance and to restore any positive trust account balance ("evergreen trust") to the contractually-required level.